Contents

 About the Special lssue

-Natural-based biomaterials have gained significant attention from researchers and clinicians for therapeutic applications due to bioactivity and biocompatibility.
-Various proteins, polysaccharides, and ceramics materials from seaweed, plants, and crustaceans have been extensively studied for tissue engineering, drug delivery, and biosensor applications.
-Bone graft substitutes, heart stunt, and skin graft materials from natural substances are clinically translated and commercialized.
-We wish to bring recent and advanced technologies on natural-based biomaterials for clinical applications in the current special issue.
-The special issue will cover various materials and applications, including:
+Natural-based biomaterials have gained significant attention from researchers and clinicians for therapeutic applications due to their bioactivity and biocompatibility.
+Various proteins, polysaccharides, and ceramic materials from seaweed, plants, and crustaceans have been extensively studied for tissue engineering, drug delivery, and biosensor applications.
+Bone graft substitutes, cardiac stents, and skin graft materials from natural substances are translated into clinical practice and commercialized.
+We wish to highlight recent and advanced technologies in natural-based biomaterials for clinical applications in this special issue.
+The special issue will cover various materials and applications, including: alginate, carrageenan, cellulose, collagen, chitosan, fucoidan, gelatin, hydroxyapatite, ulvan, silk fibroin, tissue engineering, drug delivery, biosensor.

 Keywords: Antimicrobials, biosensors, cancer, drug delivery, tissue engineering